Suspect in online threat toward Elba schools in custody; superintendent's text says everyone is safe

 Agents with ALEA’s State Bureau of Investigation were made aware of the threat at approximately 8 a.m.
 Wednesday

-All Elba City Schools were put on lockdown, but ALEA said there are no other creditable threats known against the schools at this time.
+All Elba City Schools were put on lockdown, but ALEA Trooper Kendra McKinney said the lockdown order has been lifted.

 Elba City Schools Superintendent Chris Moseley issued a group text just before noon assuring parents and others that everyone is safe.